andrasbo/Zumper-HTML-CSS-exercise/README.md

-## This is a personal exercize project where I try to emulate an existing webpage with raw HTML and CSS.
+## Personal exercise project emulating an existing webpage with vanilla HTML/CSS

 The challenge is to:
   - follow the original creator's design choices without relying on the frameworks the site was built in
   - make the site similarily responsive
-  - write a DRY and clean code, simplifying as much as possible
+  - simplify as much as possible

 Original site: https://www.zumper.com/

-All rights to the respective owners.